abyssDS/sfmlWiki/Source:-Simple-Collision-Detection-for-SFML-2.md

 * The alpha values of a texture are now stored in a bitmask, since SFML no longer uses sf::Images for rendering.
 Creating this bitmask for an already existing texture takes time (because of a call to sf::Texture::copyToImage) so use Collision::CreateTextureAndBitmask to load an image file into a texture and create the bitmask at the same time.
 * The helper functions of the original version are omitted. sf::Sprite::getGlobalBounds now does what Collision::GetAABB did before.
 * sf::Sprite no longer returns its size so a couple of extra calculations are needed to take scaling into account.
 * The BoundingBoxTest was rewritten completely.
-It now uses the Seperating Axis Theorem.
+It now uses the Separating Axis Theorem.

 ## Code